Who should be on the intervention team?

-If a treatment program is necessary, it may help to make arrangements in advance for admittance.
-Do some research, keeping these considerations in mind:
+If a treatment program is necessary, it may help to initiate arrangements in advance.
+Do some research, keeping these points in mind:

-- Ask a trusted addiction specialist, doctor or mental health provider about the best treatment approach for your loved one and recommendations about programs.
+- Ask a trusted addiction professional, doctor or mental health professional about the best treatment approach for your loved one and recommendations about programs.

-- Contact national organizations, online support groups or local clinics for treatment programs or advice.
+- Contact national organizations, trusted online support groups or local clinics for treatment programs or advice.

-- Find out if insurance will cover the treatment program you're considering.
+- Find out if your insurance plan will cover the treatment you're considering.

 - Find out what steps are required for admission, such as an evaluation appointment, insurance pre-certification and whether there's a waiting list.

-- Be wary of treatment centers promising quick fixes.
-Avoid programs that use uncommon methods or treatments that seem potentially harmful.
+- Be wary of treatment centers promising quick fixes, and avoid programs that use uncommon methods or treatments that seem potentially harmful.

 How can you help ensure a successful intervention?

-Keep in mind, your loved one's problem involves intense emotions.
-The process of organizing the intervention and the intervention itself can cause conflict, anger and resentment even among family and friends who know a loved one needs their help.
+Keep in mind, your loved one's addiction involves intense emotions.
+The process of organizing the intervention and the intervention itself can cause conflict, anger and resentment even among family and friends who know your loved one needs their help.
 To help run a successful intervention:

 - Don't hold an intervention on the spur of the moment.
 It can take several weeks to plan an effective intervention.
 However, don't make it too elaborate, either, or it may be difficult to get everyone to follow through.

 - Plan the time of the intervention.
-Make sure you choose a date and time when the addicted person is least likely to be under the influence of alcohol or drugs.
+Make sure you choose a date and time when your loved one is least likely to be under the influence of alcohol or drugs.

 - Do your homework.
-Research your loved one's addiction or substance abuse issue so that you have a good understanding about what's going on.
+Research your loved one's addiction or substance abuse issue so that you have a good understanding of it.

 - Appoint a single person to act as a liaison.
 Having one point of contact for all team members will help you communicate and stay on track.

 - Share information.
 Make sure each team member has the same information about your loved one's addiction and the intervention so that everyone is on the same page.
 Hold meetings or conference calls to share updates and agree to present a united team.

 - Stage a rehearsal intervention.
-Here, you can decide who will speak when, sitting arrangements and other details so that there's no fumbling during the real intervention with your loved one.
+Here, you can decide who will speak when, sitting arrangements and other details, so there's no fumbling during the real intervention with your loved one.

 - Anticipate your loved one's objections.
-Have calm, rational responses prepared for each reason the addicted person may give to avoid treatment or responsibility for his or her behavior.
-Offer support to your loved one that makes it easier to engage in treatment, such as arranging child care or attending counseling sessions with him or her.
+Have calm, rational responses prepared for each reason your loved one may give to avoid treatment or responsibility for behavior.
+Offer support that makes it easier to engage in treatment, such as arranging child care or attending counseling sessions with your loved one.

 - Avoid confrontation.
 Deal with your loved one with love, respect, support and concern — not anger.
 Be honest, but don't use the intervention as a forum for hostile attacks.
 Avoid name-calling and angry or accusing statements.

 Unfortunately, not all interventions are successful.
-In some cases, a loved one may refuse the treatment plan.
-The addicted person may erupt in anger or insist that he or she doesn't need help or may be resentful and accuse you of betrayal or being a hypocrite.
+In some cases, your loved one with an addiction may refuse the treatment plan.
+He or she may erupt in anger or insist that help is not needed or may be resentful and accuse you of betrayal or being a hypocrite.

-Oftentimes, children, partners, siblings and parents are subjected to abuse, violence, threats and emotional upheaval because of alcohol and drug problems.
-You don't have control over an addicted person's behavior.
+Often, children, partners, siblings and parents are subjected to abuse, violence, threats and emotional upheaval because of alcohol and drug problems.
+You don't have control over the behavior of your loved one with the addiction.
 However, you do have the ability to remove yourself — and any children — from a destructive situation.